netdata/netdata/docs/contributing/style-guide.md

 ## General principles

 Yes, this style guide is pretty overwhelming!
-Establishing standards for a community of hundreds is never easy.
+Establishing standards for a global community is never easy.

 Here's a few key points to start with.
 Where relevant, they link to more in-depth information about a given rule.